 Deciding to enter a treatment program for addiction is a choice often filled with questions and concerns.
 People are very nervous about going into a rehabilitation program and often wonder if the treatment programs are right for them.
-When you or your loved one decide to come to Resurgence Behavioral Health Recovery Center, you will be working with some of the most professional and highly trained addiction workers in the country, and you will be walked through the admission process, step-by-step to put your mind at ease.
-When first arriving at the treatment facility, there will be a series of intake interviews and assessments before a treatment plan is determined that is right for the patient.
+When you or your loved one decide to come to Resurgence Behavioral Health Recovery Center, you will be working with some of the most professional and highly trained addiction specialists in the country, and you will be walked through the admission process, step-by-step to put your mind at ease.
+When first arriving at the treatment facility, there will be a series of intake interviews and assessments before the right treatment plan is determined for the patient.
 Once a plan has been established and agreed upon, the patient will move into the residential facility, or prepare for outpatient care at our recovery center.
-Here is what this process looks like in detail.
+Here is what this process looks like in detail:

 The Interview and Intake Process

 Before a treatment plan can begin, a new patient will go through an in-depth examination and interview process.
 These conversations will help our staff determine any medical conditions, health issues, and disorders related to the addiction, as well as other chronic illnesses, and those that may be underlying in a patient’s health.
 Getting a full picture of a new patient’s overall health is an essential part of the intake process so that a treatment plan can be appropriately chosen based on the needs and ability of the patient to participate in the treatment plan.

 During the interview process, it is vital that the patient be honest and open with our staff.
 Honesty can mean the difference between getting the right medications and treatment options for the particular addiction, and receiving a different medical regimen and treatment plan that is not set one up for success.
 There may be a need for medical tests to be conducted to get a more clear picture of your health, and samples may be taken of your blood and urine to determine any other issues that may be going on or that may prevent your treatment from working as well as it should.